 Since the subscriptions and trials play a crucial role in attracting subscribers, we’ll start with this factor in our Amazon Music VS Apple Music comparison.

 Subscription Plans.
 Both services have three basic plans.
-The first plan is for any particular individual which costs $9.99 a month.
-The second level is the cheapest and was meant for students with a price of $4.99 a month.
-The last level is for a family which costs $14.99 a month and can accommodate exactly 6 members
+The first plan is for any particular individual which costs $9.99 a month for Amazon Music and $10.99 for Apple Music.
+The second level is the cheapest and was meant for students with a price of $4.99 a month and $ 5.99 respectively with Amazon Music and Apple Music.
+The last level is for a family which costs $14.99 a month for Amazon Music and $15.99 a month for Apple Music and this family package can accommodate exactly 6 members.

 Special Subscriptions.
 However, Amazon has a wider range of offers for a subscription.
 If you’re already an Amazon Prime member, there’s a plan just for you that requires you to add $7.99 to what you’re currently paying and you can access Amazon Music on top of other Prime benefits.
 Also, if you have an Amazon Alexa device, you can pay only $3.99 a month to stream music, though it can only be used on that particular device.